Carbamazepine Patient Tips

 - Your doctor may need to conduct some baseline tests to determine how well-functioning your bone marrow is or if you are genetically at risk of any serious reactions with carbamazepine.
 Other tests (such as eye examinations, blood tests, urine tests) may be needed periodically while you are taking carbamazepine.

-- See your doctor if you develop a fever, sore throat, rash, mouth ulcers, swollen lymph nodes, begin to bruise easily, or develop petechiae (pinpoint, round blood spots on the skin).
+- See your doctor if you develop a fever, sore throat, rash, mouth ulcers, swollen lymph nodes, begin to bruise easily, or develop petechiae (pinpoint, round blood spots on the skin) or any unusual skin reaction.
 Also report any unexplained weight loss, nausea or vomiting, or jaundice (yellowing of the skin).
 These symptoms may signal a serious reaction to carbamazepine and should be reported even if mild or occurring after extended use.

 - Carbamazepine may affect your judgment and slow your reaction time - be cautious when driving a vehicle or operating machinery until you know how carbamazepine affects you.